siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 900 Back Cover.md

-Instead of assigning independent ontologies to matter, charge, force, gravity, and curved spacetime, this book starts from one substrate only and asks what must follow if energy exists, flows, closes, and organizes.
+Instead of assigning independent ontologies to matter, charge, force, gravity, and curved spacetime, this book starts from one substrate only and asks what must follow if energy exists and flows continuously.

 The result is a reconstruction in which Maxwell dynamics is the minimal local closure of transport, quantization begins as topological closure, mass is